TRANSCRIPT: Study Tips & Note-Taking Strategies

 Marry Your Notes & Readings

 So what do I mean by marrying your notes and your readings?
 That probably sounds a little bit funny.
-Well what I would like you to do right now is look at how your textbook represents the information that you learned in class compared to how your instructor represented the information in class.
-Your professor does not have time during lecture to go into all of the level of detail that you would find in your textbook.
-Inevitably he or she is going to have to leave some of the supporting details out.
+Well, what I would like you to do right now is look at how your textbook represents the information that you learned in class compared to how your instructor represented that same information in class.
+Your professor does not have the time during lecture to go into all of the level of detail that you would find in a textbook.

 Industrial Revolution Example